sandialabs/sibl/geo/doc/dual/lesson_a02.md

 We are using Matlab as a wrapper to generate the boundary file and then run the dualization.
 However, you can simply use the YML file and the executable to generate the output mesh file.
 We are also assuming a Windows machine in the following example.
 If you're on a Mac or Linux, update the paths and executable call.

-Open [`plotCircleEx.m`](plotCircleEx.m)In Matlab editor to see the steps.
+Open [`plotCircleEx.m`](plotCircleEx.m) in the Matlab editor to see the steps.
+Update the `binpath` as necessary for your local folder configuration.
 Run from the editor or command line.

 ```Matlab
 clear all